KolipSafa/Tubitak-E-Commerce-RAG/README.md

 ## To-do List

+- [] Summarize and sanitize scraped reviews before chunking
+- [] Add scraping for other devices
 - [x] Update reranker for new faiss system
 - [x] Change faiss to langchain faiss in step3